Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Chrome

-We particularly enjoyed the simplicity of the app’s one-tap connect button, and how it instantly connects you to a server location, even one that’s on the other side of the world.
+We particularly enjoyed the simplicity of the app’s one-tap connect button, and how it instantly connects you to a server location, no matter where it is in the world.

 ExpressVPN also excels at bypassing most IP-based restrictions used by streaming apps like Netflix, Disney+, Prime Video, and BBC iPlayer.